Key Takeaways

 How to Know If You Binge Eat

-If your doctor, or health care provider, suspects you are at risk of an eating disorder, they will likely ask you to complete a SCOFF questionnaire.
-It is a scientifically proven screening tool that can help detect eating disorders in people.2
+If your doctor or health care provider suspects you are at risk of an eating disorder, they will likely ask you to complete a SCOFF questionnaire.

 There are 5 questions in this SCOFF screening tool: